-Mrs Leanne Reeves and Miss Rowena Burrows warmly welcomes you to Willow Class, a class of Year 3 and Year 4 children.
-She works closely with the Year 3/4 team of teaching assistants to support learners across the entire domain: Miss Jenny Allen, Miss Laura Bibby, Mrs. Karen Cole, Mrs. Kelly Conibear and Mr. Barnaby Poslett.
+Mrs Leanne Reeves and Miss Naomi White warmly welcomes you to Willow Class, a class of Year 3 and Year 4 children.
+The Year 3/4 team of teaching assistants support learners across the entire domain: Miss Laura Bibby, Mrs. Karen Cole and Mrs. Kelly Conibear.

 Learning in Rowan Class

 We endeavour to provide a broad curriculum that is relevant, engaging and fun.
 Wherever possible, a cross-curricular approach to learning will be used in class.
 This is to ensure that children are able to make connections between other subjects and the world around them.
 In order to do this, we facilitate discussions around questions, explicitly teaching, modelling and practising the following skills:

 * Communicating clearly